ibm-cloud-docs/FileStorage/adjustable-iops.md

 For more information about the SLAPI, see the [SLDN](http://sldn.softlayer.com/reference/softlayerapi){: external}.
 {: tip}

-* The following example shows how to request IOPS change on a Performance storage volume. `XXXXXXXXX` is the ID of the volume that you want to modify. `3000` is the new IOPS value that you want your volume to have. `189433` is the ID of the max level price. `190233` is the ID of 2000 - 2999 GBs capacity range. `190293` is the ID for the 200 - 40000 IOPS range.
+* The following example shows how to request an IOPS change on a Performance storage volume. `XXXXXXXXX` is the ID of the volume that you want to modify. `3000` is the new IOPS value that you want your volume to have. `189433` is the ID of the max level price. `190233` is the ID of 2000 - 2999 GB capacity range. `190293` is the ID for the 200 - 40000 IOPS range.

    ```python
    <?xml version="1.0" encoding="UTF-8"?>